 Pittsburgh's Zoning Code requires design review for many types of projects, based on size and zoning district.
 All projects requiring Site Plan Review and a Development Review Application must undergo design review.
 Specifically, these projects include:

-- New commercial construction
+- New and renovated commercial construction

 - New residential construction of four or more units

 - Projects which require Site Plan Review, Project Deveopment Plan review, and Final Land Development Plans

 - Projects located Downtown

 - Projects required by the Zoning Code or the Zoning Administrator